zhuyidiwow/Tomb-Victims/README.md

 # Tomb-Victims
-A prototype made for *Principles of Game Design* class on Coursera, taught by Casey O'Donnell.
+A prototype made for *Principles of Game Design* class on Coursera, taught by Casey O'Donnell, made with *Unity*.

 ## Introduction
 A survival game where you are always running!